rjayroach/prepd.orig/README.md

+# Prepd-project

+Provides a working stand-alone provisioning system based on Ansible which when managed with the Prepd gem automates project and application setup.
+Ansible playbooks are the primary tool used to provision the infrastructure across four specific environments: local, devleopment, staging and production

-## Overview
+## Default infrastructure

-Provides:
+The Vagrantfile (for local) and Ansible playbooks (for all other environments) prvoides a Default Infrastructure which creates a 3 node cluster with basic serivces

+- node0: This is the primary machine for development and management of cluster services
+- node1-3: These are cluster nodes

+node0 can run without other nodes

+### Roles

+#### Dev

+This includes only node0 in the 'dev' role

-- a 'master' machine for development, testing, building images, load balancing and managing a docker swarm cluster
+- node0: a 'master' machine for development, testing, building images, load balancing and managing a docker swarm cluster
-- a 3 node infrastructure to emulate production

-### Default infrastructure

-Default Infrastructure provides a 3 node cluster with basic serivces that emulate cloud (AWS) resources All services are implemented as docker containers
-Can be updated in run/docker-compose.yml
+#### Cluster

+This includes node0 in the 'master' role

-- master: Consul Server, Registrator, Nginx (ELB)
+- node0: Consul Server, Registrator, Nginx (ELB)
 - node1: Consul, Registrator, Postgresql (RDS)
 - node2: Consul, Registrator, Redis (Elasticache)
 - node3: Consul, Registrator, DynamoDB

+### Environments

+#### Local and Development

+Local (vagrant) and Development (AWS) have common functionality in that they can both implement either 'dev' or 'dev' and 'cluster' roles
+When just using the 'dev' role then it is a single machine with the applications and the supporting services, e.g. PG, Redis, etc.

+However, when the 'cluster' role is applied a docker swarm network is created to emulate a cluster running on cloud (AWS) resources in production

+#### Staging and Production Environments

+This assumes that supporting services may be installed using AWS (RDS, Elasticache, etc) or as services installed directly on EC2s or as docker containers

-### Services
+## Supporting Services

+Can be updated in run/docker-compose.yml
 TODO: List consul DNS names where the above services are reachable

 ### Project Infrastructure